Dr Charlotte Tupman

 I also serve on the EpiDoc Action Group, which, amongst other activities, works on the development of the EpiDoc Guidelines and related tools and software.
 EpiDoc is an international, collaborative effort that provides guidelines and tools for encoding scholarly and educational editions of ancient documents.

-I currently teach on the Digital Classics mini-module (co-convened with Prof. Leif Isaksen) for the Research Skills in Classics, Ancient History and Theology MA module (CTHM007), and on the Global Pre-Modern module (SMLM111) for the MA in Global Literatures and Cultures.
+I teach on the Digital Classics mini-module (co-convened with Prof. Leif Isaksen) for the Research Skills in Classics, Ancient History and Theology MA module (CTHM007), Digital Approaches to Archaeological Data (ARC3132, co-convened with Dr. Ioana Oltean), and on Global Pre-Modern (SMLM111) for the MA in Global Literatures and Cultures.

 I also deliver training courses for staff and students in text encoding for digital publication.